Byrnihat

 Byrnihat is a town in the Ri-Bhoi district of Meghalaya, India, located on the Meghalaya–Assam border.
 It is an industrial town—its economy is based on the many industries located in the area.
 It was ranked as the most polluted city in India in 2023 by the Centre for Research on Energy and Clean Air, and as the most polluted city in the world in 2024 by IQAir.
 Its groundwater has also been found to be contaminated.
 This pollution has been blamed on several factors, including industrial pollution.

-A national highway passes through Byrnihat, and emissions from vehicles traveling on this highway have also been blamed for the pollution.
+A national highway passes through Byrnihat; emissions from vehicles traveling on this highway have also been blamed for the pollution.
 The site has served as a border checkpoint multiple times in its history.
-Railway lines connecting the town with Assam have been planned or proposed multiple times, and have received firm opposition.
+Railway lines connecting the town with Assam have been planned or proposed multiple times, but have received firm opposition.

 History

 Byrnihat was a border checkpoint between Meghalaya and Assam as of 1986.
 Alternative agricultural practices were researched here from 1975 to 1983 to find a viable alternative to shifting cultivation.
 The Indian Express reported in 1992 that according to a case study, 21 plant species had become endangered in the town due to the practice.

 During the beginning of the COVID-19 pandemic, Byrnihat was designated as one of the entry points for transportation of goods from Assam into Meghalaya, to prevent the spread of COVID from Assam to Meghalaya.
 In July 2020, the government of Meghalaya moved the entry point at the town to another location, after facing pressure from the government of Assam.
 Industries based in the Byrnihat industrial area were discovered in April 2021 to have engaged in power theft.
 A health centre was set up in the town in June of the year to serve Ri-Bhoi district residents with mild COVID cases.
 Byrnihat experienced heavy rains in May 2022.

 It was proposed in 2024 that over 134 acres of forest land at Byrnihat be converted to a new industrial estate, which has raised concerns about the project's environmental impact.
 The Chief Minister of Meghalaya, Conrad Sangma, stated that the land is not a recorded forest land and that the proposal will only move forward if the locals are comfortable with it.
 The Assam-based Hindu organization Kutumba Surakshya Parishad scheduled protests against the banning of Hindu rituals in the Mawjymbuin Cave on 24 December of the year, one of them allegedly including blocking the Meghalaya-Assam Highway in the Byrnihat area.
 These were banned by the administration of the Ri-Bhoi district to maintain tranquility before Christmas celebrations.